MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-data-lake.md

 You can follow the steps above to create a link from one environment to multiple Azure data lakes in your Azure subscription.
 Similarly, you could create a link from multiple environments to the same Azure Data Lake, all within the same tenant.

 > [!NOTE]
-> The data exported by Azure Synapse Link service is encrypted at rest in Azure Data Lake Storage Gen2.
+> The data exported by Azure Synapse Link service is encrypted at transit using Transport Layer Security(TLS) 1.2 or higher and encrypted at rest in Azure Data Lake Storage Gen2.
 Additionally, transient data in the blob storage is also encrypted at rest.
 Encryption in Azure Data Lake Storage Gen2 helps you protect your data, implement enterprise security policies, and meet regulatory compliance requirements.
 More information: [Azure Data Encryption-at-Rest]( /azure/security/fundamentals/encryption-atrest)
 >
 > Currently, you can't provide public IPs for the Azure Synapse Link for Dataverse service that can be used in **Azure Data Lake firewall settings**.
 Public IP network rules have no effect on requests originating from the same Azure region as the storage account.
 Services deployed in the same region as the storage account use private Azure IP addresses for communication.
 Thus, you can't restrict access to specific Azure services based on their public outbound IP address range.
 More information: [Configure Azure Storage firewalls and virtual networks]( /azure/storage/common/storage-network-security)